nk6706/Checkers_game/docs/DesignDoc.md

 > suggested design improvements to address those hot spots._
 Our designs did not always follow the strictest of Object Orientated Design principals.

+The metric measurements from the Code Metrics excercise revealed several hotspots on the class level where complexity was abnormally high.
+The main classes that this happened in were GetGameRoute, CheckersGame, and CheckerBoard, which was not surprising since these are large classes that involve game functionality.
+The GetGameRoute has many different branches to it depending on a bunch of different factors such as playmode or the player calling it which gives it a poor complexity score.
+A future improvement may involves seperating out some of the functionality into different routes or putting more work on the application tier.
+The CheckersBoard class has methods such as isMoveAvailable and isValidMove which check for a whole bunch of different scenarios and as a result have a large amount of execution paths in them.
+This tanked our complexity score hard.
+Future design improvements may involve pushing off some of that work into helper classes and decreasing the amount of if statement branches in the methods.
+CheckersGame was guilty by association, since it was calling these methods in CheckersBoard.
+The helper classes would improve our complexity score for both.

 ## Testing

 ### Acceptance Testing